ChaitanyaNadagouda/Single-v-s-Multithreaded-Web-Proxy-Server/README.md

 5)Set up Apache JMeter:

-Download and install Apache JMeter from here.
+1)Download and install Apache JMeter from here.
-Open JMeter and create a new Test Plan.
+2)Open JMeter and create a new Test Plan.
-Add a Thread Group to the Test Plan to simulate concurrent users.
+3)Add a Thread Group to the Test Plan to simulate concurrent users.
-Configure HTTP Request Defaults with the server's hostname and port.
+4)Configure HTTP Request Defaults with the server's hostname and port.
-Add HTTP Request Sampler to send requests to the server.
+5)Add HTTP Request Sampler to send requests to the server.
-Add listeners like Results Tree, Graphs, and Tables to analyze the results.
+6)Add listeners like Results Tree, Graphs, and Tables to analyze the results.
-Run the test in JMeter and observe the performance metrics.
+7)Run the test in JMeter and observe the performance metrics.

 What You'll Learn
 By exploring this project, you'll learn: